jojoee/blocker/README.md

 ```

 ## TODO
+- [ ] All game calculation should be calculated on server-side
+- [ ] Send player-event to server (not playerInfo object, cause it's too big)
 - [ ] Fix config `isProd: true`
 - [ ] Check `const` and `let` again
 - [ ] Make all functions functional